PSH-Computing-AI-club/competition-spring-2025/ai-player-scripting.md

 ### How do I configure my IDE for the competition software's runtime?

 Make sure that the supplied `jsconfig.json` (or `tsconfig.json`, if using TypeScript) file in the root of your workspace.
-Then also make sure that `lib.stdlib.d.ts` and `lib.dotsandboxes.d.ts` exist in your workspace root as well.
+Then also make sure that the `lib.stdlib.d.ts` and `lib.dotsandboxes.d.ts` files exist in your workspace root as well.

 These files tell your IDE what types, globals, and language support is available in the runtime.